 Concerning the existing Covenant, we see that Jeremiah picks up a couple of themes first seen in the Moses scroll.
 In particular he picks up on Moses’ admonition (from the LORD) to make the covenant known to the people (Deu 4:9, Jer 9:24).
 He also echo’s Moses’ plea to “Circumcise…the foreskin of your heart (Deu 10:16, Jer 4:4).
 (We don’t find this metaphor used anywhere else in the Bible.)

-When the subject turns to prophecy of Israel’s destiny, we see in the “curse” section of Deuteronomy (28:63-64) Moses prophesy that “You will be uprooted from the land you are about to posses.
+When the subject turns to prophesy of Israel’s destiny, we see in the “curse” section of Deuteronomy (28:63-64) Moses prophesy that “You will be uprooted from the land you are about to possess.
 The LORD will scatter you among all the nations…”.
-This is a prophesy Jeremiah echoes (31:10, 32:36-37).
+This is a prophecy Jeremiah echoes (31:10, 32:36-37).
 And uniquely within the Pentateuch Moses also prophecies that the LORD will “gather you from all the peoples among whom he scattered you” (Deu 30:2), which Jeremiah similarly picks up on in Jeremiah 30:3.

 Here, however, he announces that God is going to take the initiative to change the hearts of Israelites.
 Deu 30:6-8: